gotchoices/MyCHIPs/client/chark/issues/tally_deps.md

   - Opens detailed certificate view

 #### `Banner` (src/screens/Tally/Banner/index.jsx)
-- **Purpose**: Provides the top section of the Tally screen with user information and sorting controls.
+- **Purpose**: Provides the top section of the Tally List screen (Home) with user information and sorting controls.
 - **Functionality**:
-  - Displays user avatar and name
+  - Displays user's own avatar and name
-  - Shows total tally balance
+  - Shows total balance across all tallies
   - Provides sorting options (name, date, balance)
   - Manages sort state through Redux
+  - Note: This is NOT used in individual tally views (which use TallyReviewView instead)

 #### `TallyPreview` (src/screens/Tally/TallyPreview/index.jsx)
 - **Purpose**: Main container for previewing and editing a draft tally before sharing or offering.